Odd zeta motive and linear forms in odd zeta values: Introduction

 Furthermore, a period matrix of the (essentially unique) non-trivial extension of~$\Q(-(2n+1))$ by~$\Q(0)$ has the form

 The difficulty of constructing linear combinations (\ref{eq: linear form intro}) with many vanishing coefficients reflects the difficulty of constructing objects of~$\mathsf{MT}(\mathbb{Z})$ with many vanishing weight-graded quotients~\cite[\S 1.4]{browndinnerparties}.
-In particular, the difficulty of constructing small linear combinations of~$1$ and~$\zeta(2n+1)$ reflects the difficulty of giving a geometric construction of the extensions (\ref{eq: extensions intro}).\\
+In particular, the difficulty of constructing linear combinations involving only~$1$ and~$\zeta(2n+1)$ reflects the difficulty of giving a geometric construction of the extensions (\ref{eq: extensions intro}).\\

 In this article, we construct a minimal ind-object~$\Z^{\mathrm{odd}}$ in the category~$\mathsf{MT}(\mathbb{Z})$ which contains all the non-trivial extensions (\ref{eq: extensions intro}).
 The construction goes as follows.
 We first define, for every integer~$n$, an object~$\Z^{(n)}\in\mathsf{MT}(\mathbb{Z})$ whose periods naturally include all the integrals (\ref{eq: integral intro}).
 More precisely, any integrable form~$\omega$ defines a class in the de Rham realization~$\Z^{(n)}_\dR$, and the unit~$n$-cube~$[0,1]^n$ defines a class in the dual of the Betti realization~$\Z^{(n),\vee}_\B$, the pairing between these classes being the integral (\ref{eq: integral intro}).
 The technical heart of this article is the computation of the full period matrix of~$\Z^{(n)}$.